Easy Ding Dong Cake

 The recipe can best be described as semi-homemade—you’ll use a store-bought cake mix and a store-bought chocolate fudge icing.
 These shortcuts make this cake really easy to whip up!

-And they did not disappoint!
+And this cake did not disappoint!
 The cake really does taste like a Ding Dong.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these link.